Ytang520/Research_on_High-frequency_Quantitative_Trading/README.md

 -

 ## Files
-- Data: Contains raw datasets (Note: Currently unorganized and not directly usable)
+- Data: Contains raw datasets (Note: Currently unorganized and not directly applicable)
 - FactorTest: Includes commonly used factors in high-frequency trading, such as oir and fair_spread, among others.
 - Group Sharing: Materials used during project meetings and discussions.
 - LSTM: Utilizes LSTM for predicting trading price movements and magnitudes.